DanielMFernandes/CCNA_Course_Notes/Course_Notes/QoS_Quality_of_Service.md

 - The purpose of QoS is to give certain kinds of NETWORK TRAFFIC priority over other during congestion
 - CLASSIFICATION organizes network TRAFFIC (PACKETS) into TRAFFIC CLASSES (CATEGORIES)
 - CLASSIFICATION is fundamental to QoS.
-    - To give PRIORITY to certain types of TRAFFIC, you have to IDENTIFY which types of TRAFFIC to give PRIORITY to.
+    - To give PRIORITY to certain types of traffic, you have to IDENTIFY which types of traffic to give PRIORITY to.
 - There are MANY methods of CLASSIFYING TRAFFIC
-    - An ACL : TRAFFIC which is permitted by the ACL will be given certain TREATMENT, other TRAFFIC will not
+    - An ACL : traffic which is permitted by the ACL will be given certain treatment, other traffic will not
-    - NBAR (Network Based Application Recognition) performs a *DEEP PACKET INSPECTION,* looking beyond the LAYER 3 and LAYER 4 information up to LAYER 7 to identify the specific kinds of TRAFFIC
+    - NBAR (Network Based Application Recognition) performs a *DEEP PACKET INSPECTION*, looking beyond the Layer 3 and Layer 4 information up to Layer 7 to identify the specific kinds of traffic
-    - In the LAYER 2 and LAYER 3 HEADERS there are specific FIELDS used for this purpose
+    - In the Layer 2 and Layer 3 headers there are specific fields used for this purpose
-- The PCP (PRIORITY CODE POINT) FIELD of the 802.1Q Tag (in the ETHERNET HEADER) can be used to identify HIGH / LOW PRIORITY TRAFFIC
+- The PCP (PRIORITY CODE POINT) field of the 802.1Q Tag (in the Ethernet header) can be used to identify HIGH / LOW PRIORITY traffic
     - ** ONLY when there is a dot1q tag!
-- The DSCP (DIFFERENTIATED SERVICES CODE POINT) FIELD of the IP HEADER can also be used to identify HIGH / LOW PRIORITY TRAFFIC
+- The DSCP (DIFFERENTIATED SERVICES CODE POINT) field of the IP header can also be used to identify HIGH / LOW PRIORITY traffic

 ---